Meldal Parsonage

 Open

-The parsonage is today tended to by local volunteers in Meldal.
-It is open and anyone who wish are welcome to come in and have a look.
-It’s a lovely place to have your packed lunch.
+Today, the rectory garden is maintained by volunteers from Meldal.
+It is open to the public, and visitors are welcome to go inside and explore.
+It is a lovely place to enjoy a packed lunch.